dstroot/blog-next/_posts/2012-05-02-apple-reaches-for-greatness.md

 seoURL: https://danstroot.com/2012/05/28/apple-reaches-for-greatness/
 ---

+I've collected bits of information about Apple that I have found interesting and/or inspiring and could never really muster a cohesive post from them.
+But everytime I read them I felt inspired.
+Even the title of of this post is inspirational - To me it sums up Apple in six words.

+I decided to share my collection of notes in raw form below in the hopes they inspire you as well.

 > I haven’t got any sort of odd chip on my shoulder about proving anything to myself or anybody else.
 And remember, though the outside world looks at success from a numerical point of view, my yardstick might be quite different than that.
 My yardstick may be how every computer that’s designed from here on out will have to be at least as good as a Macintosh.
 >
-> _– Steve Jobs, 1985_
+> <cite>- Steve Jobs, 1985</cite>

-I've collected bits of information about Apple that I have found interesting and/or inspiring from about the web and could never really muster a cohesive post from them.
-But everytime I read them I felt inspired, starting with the title of this post.
-To me it sums up Apple in six words.

-I decided to share my collection in raw form in the hopes they inspire you as well.

 ---